SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/07-Workbench-Installation-Windows.md

 # Installation Guidelines For Windows

 This document consists of guidelines for installing MySQL server.
-The installation file for Windows can be downloaded from here: https://dev.mysql.com/downloads/installer/
+The installation file for Windows can be downloaded from [here](https://dev.mysql.com/downloads/installer/)

 **Step 1.
 Download the MySQL Installer**